bertrandg/bertrandg.github.io/_posts/_2014-66-66-yourphototravel-v2-angular-editor-app.md

 Key features:
-use sass/compass and bootstrap to look clean use last version af angular 1.3 image client resize, upload progress, directly add in library ad notif image editing with canvas and camanJs html5 drag and drop at multiples places
+use sass/compass and bootstrap to look clean yml translation files convert to json and then js with grunt tasks and used by angular-translate use last version af angular 1.3 with feature like .. image client resize, upload progress, directly add in library ad notif image editing with canvas and camanJs html5 drag and drop at multiples places